COVID-19 | Pendamic

 Soap deactivates the coronavirus’s structure, rendering the dangerous virus inactive.
 Its slippery consistency allows other harmful germs and bacteria to wash away easily with water.
 As long as one washes thoroughly and mindfully, following the correct steps, simple soap and water is one of the best-proven ways to prevent infections.

 Soapy’s unique hand hygiene solution is tailored specifically for businesses – where a lot of people need to wash their hands quickly, effectively, with as little resource wastage as possible.
+COVID-19 has got the global economy under a tight grip.
+And due to this virus, many people lost their life.

 The CleanMachine is a touch-free system, dispensing the correct amount of soap and warm water needed for a perfect wash cycle.
 This saves up to 95% of water and up to 60% of reagents otherwise wasted in a wash cycle.
 The water is set to a perfect 40 degrees celsius, as recommended by the WHO and CDC.
 The smart system scans the hands of the user, to ensure all the correct hand movements are practiced, as well as noting the person’s temperature and employee ID if the employer wishes so.
 Each user can get a live update on how thorough their handwashing technique had been, giving them a chance to learn and better it.
 This data is stored on the Soapy Wisdom Platform, a secure platform of reports accessible only to managers illustrating the business’s hygiene trends.